ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/route53-zone.md

 ### Terraform files

-Copy the Terraform resource code below and save it into the respective 3 files in the `resources` directory under your environment in the [cloud-platform-environments repository][env-repo]:
+Copy the Terraform resource code below and save it into the respective 3 files in the `[your namespace]/resources` directory in the [cloud-platform-environments repository][env-repo]:

  * `main.tf`
  * `variables.tf`